reframe-hpc/reframe/docs/tutorial_basics.rst

 Adapting a test to new systems and programming environments
 -----------------------------------------------------------

-Unless a test is rather generic, you will need to do some adaptations for the system that you port it to.
+Unless a test is rather generic, you will need to make some adaptations for the system that you port it to.
 In this case, we will adapt the STREAM benchmark so as to run it with multiple compiler and adjust its execution parameters based on the target architecture of each partition.
 Let's see and comment the changes: